olsavmic/doctrine-orm-dangerous-edge-cases/README.md

 ## Additional less known issues without example in this repository
 1. Abstract classes must be part of `#[DiscriminatorMap]` even though they are in the middle of hierarchy (https://github.com/doctrine/orm/issues/9142)

+## Understanding illustrated issues
+In order to understand the issues, you need to understand how Doctrine works.
+Most issues are either related to `lib/Doctrine/ORM/UnitOfWork` or generated proxies.
+To see generated proxies, run `vendor/bin/doctrine orm:generate-proxies` and then check the `var/cache/doctrine/` directory.

 ## Local setup

 You need `docker` and `docker compose v2` installed.